edgarpf/aws-cda-tips/README.md

 ## SQS

+- SQS was the first service on the AWS platform

 - If long polling is enabled the reader will listen to the queue until a message is available or until timeout.

 - 1KB is the minimum value that can be configured for Amazon SQS MaximumMessageSize attribute.